turingschool/career-development-curriculum-site/module_four/index.md

 Every Wednesday afternoon, you'll meet with other students to discuss and collaborate on your professional development.
 Read through the overview on the [Homeroom Groups page](/student_discussion_groups/index) to understand what this will look like.
 Homeroom groups are with your cohort only and happen in Weeks 1-5 while Mix It Up groups are groups that are mixed across the entire student body and happen in Weeks 2 and 4.

   * [Mod 4 Homeroom Group Information](/student_discussion_groups/mod4_homeroom_discussion_prompts)
-  * [Mix It Up Group Discussions](/mixed_groups/index).
-As the most senior students at Turing, please be prepared to take an active role in the Mix It Up discussions.
+  * [As the most senior students at Turing, please be prepared to take an active role in the Mix It Up discussions.
 If you have any questions or concerns about this, please reach out to Allison!

 ### Early Graduation Requirements